alissatroiano/Dash/README.md

 - I followed the steps provided by this article, [How to use Flask to upload files to Amazon s3](https://www.zabana.me/notes/flask-tutorial-upload-files-amazon-s3) to understand and implement uploading files to an Amazon S3 bucket using the Flask web framework for Python.

+    - I aquired information about the difference between boto3 and botocore from this [Reddit post](https://www.reddit.com/r/aws/comments/apdaoo/boto3_vs_botocore/).

+- I read [this article](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/migrations3.html) to learn more about working with Amazon S3 buckets.

 - I used [JSHint](https://jshint.com/) to validate, `static/js/script.js`.

 - I used [W3C HTML Validator](https://validator.w3.org/) to validate every file in `/templates`.